 It's been less than a week since creator Chris Onstad posted short teaser footage of a possible Achewood animated series went up, but YouTube user benhet has apparently already posted five full minutes (with voices included...

 Achewood, Chris Onstad's frequently hilarious and just as frequently terrifying surrealist webcomic, has been on an indefinite hiatus for almost a full year now, following an earlier hiatus through much of 2011...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.